franciskershaw/festiviews/README.md

 * Encourage users to return as and when they need festival information.
 * Have a site that is more user friendly than the other available options.

-*Therefore, a bespoke website using both frontend and backend technologies is required to meet the focus and business goals as it is the only way to produce a hub that is both aesthetically pleasing and contains the data manipulation features necessary to allow users to contribute and edit content.*
+*Therefore, a bespoke website using both frontend and backend technologies is required to meet the focus and business goals as it is the only way to produce a hub that is both aesthetically pleasing and contains the data manipulation features necessary to allow users to contribute and edit content themselves.*

 At this stage of planning during my previous projects I would usually scour the internet for inspiration from sites that fit a similar niche to what I was trying to achive in order to get a better understanding of what features and design choices would be familiar to my userbase.
 However, as I've stated already, I am of the belief that the current options are not all that user friendly and as such were used more as a guide to only what I interpreted as the most important and necessary featuers for my own site.

-* [eFestivals](https://www.efestivals.co.uk/) - *this site is the current leader for collated festival information, and the objectively outdated visuals on their site as well as the cognitive overload found from several unnecessary features was actually the main reason I wend down this route for my project in the first place.*
+* [eFestivals](https://www.efestivals.co.uk/) - *this site is the current leader for collated festival information, and the objectively outdated visuals on their site as well as the cognitive overload found from several unnecessary features was actually the main reason I went down this route for my project in the first place.*
 * [UK Festival Guides](https://www.ukfestivalguides.com/reviews/)
 * [Travel Magazine Festival Reviews](https://www.thetravelmagazine.net/festivals/festival-reviews)

-using the below importance vs viability metric, I listed out all of the opportunities on offer when building this site to help me decide what was achievable, relevant and appropriate with regard to my user stories.
+Using the below importance vs viability metric, I listed out all of the opportunities on offer when building this site to help me decide what was achievable, relevant and appropriate with regard to my user stories.

 | Opportunity                | Importance | Viability
 | -------------------------- | ---------- |-----------